SThompsonChicago/tech-blog/README.md

   ## Description

   This app allows users to create an account, login, and create/read/edit/delete blog posts.
 A video showing the functionality of this app can be found here: https://watch.screencastify.com/v/EM3IQqHFptTbPZbLmMnl.
 A link to the deployed application can be found here: https://still-refuge-81895.herokuapp.com/.
+A link tot he github repo can be found here: https://github.com/SThompsonChicago/tech-blog.
 This app was created using handlebars, express, mySQL and node.
 An image of the deployed application is shown below.

   ![Image of deployed app.](appimage.png)